The Case for Enterprises Moving to Cloud Data Warehouses

 Data warehousing in the Cloud is similar to that time-sharing concept, but of course, far more advanced technologically.
 They are becoming more and more relevant and prevalent in today’s world of Big Data because of many reasons.
 One of them is the need to create such hosted infrastructure to house that deluge of data pouring in literally every hour.

-Traditional data warehouses are still around but a dipstick survey will reveal that since the last two years or so, Enterprises have started going in for Cloud replacements.
+Traditional data warehouses are still around but a dipstick survey will reveal that in the last two years or so, Enterprises have started going in for Cloud replacements.
 Some surveys by leading research agencies, too, confirm this development.

-The question, thus, to be asked is – why.
+The question, thus, to be asked is – why?

 An electronic data warehouse scoops up multi-channel data, and then a company analyzes that data to support management decisions.
 Early versions of on-premise data warehouses were prohibitively expensive, took years to build, and because of their monolithic architecture, were not agile at all.
 All of this meant a time lag between the data collected and is being analyzed.
 This often forced IT departments to wrestle with the question – maintain data quality or sacrifice some of it for business agility?